 - Simon Burgess, Professor of Economics, University of Bristol

 - Jan Baines, School Admissions Manager, Northamptonshire County Council

 - Sharon Oliver, Sharon Oliver Consultancy

 School admissions are set to receive greater attention.
-New education secretary Damian Hinds has said that he would enthusiastically back the expansion of existing grammar schools, as well as abolishing the admissions cap on new religious schools.
+Grammar schools in England are being given the chance to create thousands of new places in a trimmed-down selective school expansion programme.
+Plans for new faith schools have also been announced.
+But instead of making it easier for religious groups to open free schools, ministers will invite councils to open faith schools jointly with religious groups, as they have done in the past.
 Within the context of rising pupil populations and over-stretched budgets, dealing with school admissions and appeals has become increasingly demanding.
 With changes on the horizon, it is essential that all schools and local authorities are aware of their responsibilities.

 Attend this Westminster Briefing to ensure your organisation’s procedures are compliant with the ‘School Admissions and Appeal Code’ legal requirements and how to manage school expansion.
 Learn from schools and LAs who have developed successful strategies for admissions and place-planning challenges, as well as effectively handling appeals and complaints.